SharePoint/sp-dev-docs/docs/business-apps/power-automate/sharepoint-connector-actions-triggers.md

 > This trigger is deprecated and may not work as expected.

 Triggers when a file is created, and also each time it is modified in a SharePoint folder.
 The trigger does not fire if a file is added/updated in a subfolder.
 If it is required to trigger on subfolders, multiple triggers should be created.

-### When a file is created or modified in a folder (properties only)

-Triggers the flow when you create a file, and each time you modify the file properties in the selected SharePoint folder.
-The trigger does not activate if you add or update a file in a subfolder.
-If the flow is required to trigger on subfolders, create different flows for one or more subfolder(s).

 ### When a file is deleted